fardeen9983/UnityUI/README.md

         * Using Fill Amount determine what portion of the image is to be shown (1 : Fully shown, 0 : not shown)
         * Fill Method and Fill Origin determine which point represents Fill amount as zero and in which direction the image will fill as it increases
         * Fill Methods can be Horizontal/Vertical/Radial.
 For Radial methods we can define the radial angle to start fill from.
 Also we can determine if fill be clockwise or not.
+## Text
+Text component is used to render Text on the UI layout
+Components :

+Text : Holds the textual info to be displayed on the UI

+Other components includeFont alignment, style, Line spacing, color, material.

+Oversized text wont be displayed until horizontal/vertical overflow are set to overflow.
+Truncate will cut overflowing text

+Best Fit ignores these settings making it as large as required

+Min and max size refer to limits on font size

+Text Markups let us the usage of markup language like HTML